 III.
 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE (CSR COMMITTEE)

-The company has constituted a CSR Committee in accordance with Section 135 of theCompanies Act 2013.
-No meetings of the Committee were held during the financial year2017-18.
-The Composition of the Committee as on 31st March 2018 is as follows:
+The Company has constituted a CSR Committee in accordance with Section 135 of theCompanies Act 2013.
+No meeting of the Committee was held during the financial year ended31st March 2021.
+The Composition of the Committee as on 31st March 2021 is as follows:

 IV.
 STAKEHOLDERS RELATIONSHIP COMMITTEE

-The composition of the Committee as on 31st March 2018 is as follows:
+The Composition of the Committee as on 31st March 2021 is as follows:

 20. COMPLIANCE WITH SECRETARIAL STANDARD

-The company is exempt from mandatory CSR expenditure as per Rule 3(2) CSR Rules 2014due to not falling in criteria of CSR applicability for three consecutive years i.e. forfinancial years 201415 2015-16 and 2016-17.
+The Company is exempt from mandatory CSR expenditure as per Rule 3(2) CSR Rules 2014due to not falling in criteria of CSR applicability as mentioned in Section 135 of theCompanies Act 2013.

-The CSR policy of the company is available on the website of the company viz -www.irisbusiness.com.
+The CSR policy of the Company is available on the website of the Companywww.irisbusiness.com.

 22. RELATED PARTY TRANSACTIONS

-The details of transactions entered into by the company with related parties are atarm's length and in ordinary course of business.
-The details of the transactions as persection 188 of the Companies Act 2013 and Rules framed thereunder are enclosed asAnnexure - 5 in Form AOC-2 as required under Rule 8(2) of Companies (Accounts) Rules2014.
+The transactions entered into by the Company with related parties are on arm's lengthbasis and in the ordinary course of business.
+The details of the transactions as persection 188 of the Companies Act 2013 and rules framed thereunder are enclosed asAnnexure - 5 in Form AOC-2 as required under Rule 8(2) of Companies (Accounts) Rules2014.